Decomposition Polyhedra of Piecewise Linear Functions: Submodular Functions

-For a set function $F \in \overline{\F}_n$, the set of decompositions $\decomp{}{F}\coloneqq \{(G,H) \in \overline{\submod}_n \times \overline{\submod}_n \mid F=G-H\}$ is a polyhedron.
+For a set function $F \in \overline{\F}_d$, the set of decompositions is a polyhedron.

-\begin{corollary} A decomposition $(G,H)$ is irreducible if and only if $(G,H)$ is contained in a bounded face of $\decomp{}{\F}$. \end{corollary} \begin{proof} The extension of $\overline{\Phi}$ to the cartesian product $\overline{\Phi} \times \overline{\Phi} \colon \VPmod \times \VPmod \to \overline{\F}_n \times \overline{\F}_n$ is an isomorphism.
-Then the statement follows from the fact that $\decomp{}{F}= (\overline{\Phi}\times \overline{\Phi}) (\decomp{\PP}{\Phi^{-1}(F)}$ and \Cref{th:decomp-reduced}. \end{proof} \begin{definition} For a submodular function $F \colon 2^{[n]} \to \R$, the \emph{base polytope} $B(F)$ is defined as \end{definition}
+\begin{corollary} A decomposition $(G,H)$ is irreducible if and only if $(G,H)$ is contained in a bounded face of $\decomp{}{F}$. \end{corollary} \begin{proof} The extension of $\overline{\Phi}$ to the cartesian product $\overline{\Phi} \times \overline{\Phi} \colon \Vmod{\B_d} \times \Vmod{\B_d} \to \overline{\F}_d \times \overline{\F}_d$ is an isomorphism.
+Then the statement follows from the fact that $\decomp{}{F}= (\overline{\Phi}\times \overline{\Phi}) (\decomp{\B_d}{\Phi^{-1}(F)}$ and \Cref{th:decomp-reduced}. \end{proof} \begin{definition} For a submodular function $F \colon 2^{[d]} \to \R$, the \emph{base polytope} $B(F)$ is defined as \end{definition}

-Since we factored out modular functions, we can assume without loss of generality that a set function $F \in \overline{\F}_n$ is \emph{normalized}, that is, $F(\emptyset) =0$.
+Since we factored out modular functions, we can assume without loss of generality that a set function $F \in \overline{\F}_d$ is \emph{normalized}, that is, $F(\emptyset) =0$.
 In this case, $f=\Phi^{-1}(F)$ is positively homogeneous.
-For the remaining chapter, we will assume all set functions to be normalized and all CPWL functions to be positively homogeneous.
+For the remainder of this section, we will assume all set functions to be normalized and all CPWL functions to be positively homogeneous.
 If $F$ is submodular, $f$ agrees with the support function of the base polytope $B(F)$, and therefore $B(F)$ is the Newton polytope $\Newt(f)$ of the Lov\'asz extension $f$ (see e.g. \cite{Aguiar2017HopfMA} Theorem~12.3.).
-The Newton polytopes of functions that differ by a linear map are a translation of each other and modular functions correspond to linear functions.
-Hence, if we denote by $\overline{\mathcal{B}}_n$ the set of base polytopes in $\R^n$ modulo translation, the maps $B \colon \overline{\F}_n \to \overline{\mathcal{B}}_n, F \mapsto B(F)$ and $\Newt \colon \VPmod \to \overline{\mathcal{B}}_n, f \mapsto \Newt(f)$ are well defined and we obtain the following diagramm:
+The Newton polytopes of functions that differ by a linear map are translations of each other and modular functions correspond to linear functions \citep{lovasz1983submodular}.
+Hence, the set of base polytopes in $\R^d$ modulo translation is precisely the set of Newton polytopes of functions compatible with the braid fan, which are also known as \emph{generalized permutahedra}.
+We denote the cone of generalized permutahedra by $\GPmod_d$ and hence the maps and are well-defined and we obtain the following diagram:

 In this setting, we call a decomposition $(G,H)\in\decomp{}{F}$ \emph{minimal}, if it is not \emph{dominated} by any other decomposition, that is, if there is no other decomposition $(G',H')\in\decomp{}{F}$ where $B(G')$ has at most as many vertices as $B(G)$, $B(H')$ has at most as many vertices as $B(H)$, and one of the two has strictly fewer vertices.